darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 From my understanding, this True Native Mode code will work on any Android phone that has a Saber ESS DAC, maybe even other brands of DACs.
 That is why I uploaded to GitHub so devs can add this code to there rom.<br>

+It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
+I disconnected the QuadDAC from the Android mixer in audio_platform_info.xml and programed the QuadDAC for True Native Mode in the mixer_paths_tasha.xml.
+All the other files were from my previous attempts to increase the audio quality of the Lgv20.

 I programed the mixer_paths all by myself by trial, error and logic.
 No external reference, there is no reference in existence to my knowledge.
 I just wanted a Hi-Res music player, but didn't want to pay $2000 for one, so I programed my Lgv20 to be a Hi-Res music player.
 I knew it had the same Saber ESS 9128 DAC as a Hi-Res music player, so if programed like a Hi-Res music player it should sound the same, and it does, maybe even better!<br>

 I remember when I first found the True Native Mode code, I was like ooh what's that.<br>